AnujJain1011/namasteDev-react/README.md

 - Provides Different dev and prod bundles

 - browserslist (https://browserslist.dev/)

   - Add it in package.json to certainly configure your webapp to selected browser versions

+- Replaced React from CDN links with the React from npm ----